fnproject/fdk-go/README.md

   }
   json.NewDecoder(in).Decode(&person)

-  // you can write your own headers, if you'd like to fdk.WriteStatus(out, 201) fdk.WriteHeader(out, "Content-Type", "application/json")
+  // you can write your own headers & status, if you'd like to fdk.WriteStatus(out, 201) fdk.SetHeader(out, "Content-Type", "application/json")

   all := struct {
     Name   string              `json:"name"`